Cecil Pashley: Flying career

 Pashley learned to fly in 1908 and, in partnership with his younger brother Eric, established a flight training school at Shoreham Airport in 1913 when they founded the South Coast Flying club.
 One of Pashley's students was F. G. Miles with whom he later founded the Southern Aero Club, where Miles met his wife and business partner Blossom Miles.

 Pashley trained large numbers of pilots during both world wars.
 During the Second World War Pashley was commissioned in the Royal Air Force Volunteer Reserve.
-He was awarded the Air Force Cross in 1944 and a made a Member of the Order of the British Empire in 1948.
+He was awarded the Air Force Cross in 1944 and made a Member of the Order of the British Empire in 1948.
 Pashley was a Flight Lieutenant when he resigned his commission in 1954.

 In 1962 "Pash" (as he was popularly known) was presented with a special silver medal to mark his 50 years of active flying, which spanned the early days of aviation to the jet age, over which he had logged an astonishing 18,900 hours (13,000 of them on instruction) and had taught about 1600 people to fly.